github-education-resources/GitHubGraduation-2021/_data/i-am-gizm0/i-am-gizm0.md

 ---
 name: Sam O
 institution: Worcester Polytechnic Institute
-quote: We can only see a short distance ahead, but we can see plenty there that needs to be done. - Alan Turing
+quote: We can only see a short distance ahead but we can see plenty there that needs to be done-Alan Turing
 github_user: i-am-gizm0
 ---